-HUMAN BEHAVIOR AND SOCIAL ENVIRONMENT I Prerequisite for 427: 276 or permission of instructor, for 527: permission of instructor.
+- 527 HUMAN BEHAVIOR AND SOCIAL ENVIRONMENT I 3 credits Prerequisite for 427: 276 or permission of instructor; for 527: permission of instructor.
 Social work perspective on human development across the life cycle.
-Human diversity approach consistent with the needs of social work students preparing for practice.

-530 HUMAN BEHAVIOR AND SOCIAL ENVIRONMENT II Prerequisites for 430: 276, 427 or permission of instructor; for 530: permission of instructor Emphasis on social workers' understanding of and use of individual interaction and growth interaction and growth within family as a system, groups, roles, organizations, community, and culture

-SOCIAL WORK RESEARCH I Prerequisites for 440: 276 or permission of instructor: for 540: permission.
-Social work practitioner's role in utilization of scientific method in the conduct of practice and utilization of social work research as found in social work and social science literature for improvement and advancement of social work practice.
+Human diversity approach consistent with the needs of social work students preparing for practice. - HUMAN BEHAVIOR AND SOCIAL ENVIRONMENT II 530 3 credits Prerequisites for 430: 276, 427 or permission of instructor; for 530: permission of instructor.
+Emphasis on social workers' understanding of and use of individual interaction and growth within family as a system, groups, roles, organizations, community, and culture. - SOCIAL WORK RESEARCH I 540 3 credits Prerequisites for 440: 276 or permission of instructor: for 540: permission.
+Social work practi-tioner's role in utilization of scientific method in the conduct of practice and utilization of social work research as found in social work and social science literature for improvement and advancement of social work practice.

-SOCIAL WORK RESEARCH II Prerequisite for 441:440 or permission of instructor: for 541: permission of instructor.
-Evalua-tion of social work intervention with individual, group and community.
+SOCIAL WORK RESEARCH II 541

+3 credits Prerequisite for 441:440 or permission of instructor: for 541: permission of instructor.
+Evaluation of social work intervention with individual, group and community.
 Processing and inter-preting agency information for better practice, policy and administrative decisions.

-SOCIAL POLICY ANALYSIS FOR SOCIAL WORKERS Perequisite for 445: 276 or permission of instructor: for 545: undergraduate social work degree or permission.
-Description, analysis and construction of social policy in social services; to understanding forces and processes which establish or change social policies, to predict consequences of social policies, and to establish goals for social policy development, inte-grated into effective social work methodology.

-SOCIAL NEEDS AND SERVICES FOR LATER ADULTHOOD AND AGING 3 credits Prerequisite: 276 or permission of instructor.
-Application of knowledge and principles of professional social work practice to understanding, development and provision of social services to meet needs of aging and later maturity individuals, families and communities and institutions serving them and their relatives.
+- SOCIAL POLICY ANALYSIS FOR SOCIAL WORKERS 3 credits Prerequisite for 445: 276 or permission of instructor: for 545: undergraduate social work degree or permission.
+Description, analysis and construction of social policy in social services; 545 to understanding forces and processes which establish or change social policies, to predict consequences of social policies, and to establish goals for social policy development; integrated into effective social work methodology. - SOCIAL NEEDS AND SERVICES FOR LATER ADULTHOOD AND AGING 550 3 credits Prerequisite: 276 or permission of instructor.
+Application of knowledge and principles of pro-fessional social work practice to understanding, development and provision of social services to meet needs of aging and later maturity individuals, families and communities and institutions serving them and their relatives

-SOCIAL WORK IN CHILD WELFARE Prerequisite: 276 or permission of instructor.
-In-depth exploration of structure and functioning of social services designed to help children, and of practice of social work in child-welfare settings, consideration of supportive, supplementary, and substitutive services.
+SOCIAL WORK IN CHILD WELFARE 551

+3 credits rerequisite: 276 or permission of instructor.
+In-depth exploration of structure and functioning of social services designed to help children, and of practice of social work in child-welfare settings. consideration of supportive, supplementary, and substitutive services.
-SOCIAL WORK IN MENTAL HEALTH Prerequisite: 276 or permission of instructor.
-Issues, organization, development, and methodologies of current professional social work practice in mental-health settings

-SOCIAL WORK IN JUVENILE JUSTICE 3 credits Prerequisite: 276 or permission of instructor (undergraduate).
+- SOCIAL WORK IN MENTAL HEALTH 552 3 credits Prerequisite: 276 or permission of instructor.
+Issues, organization, development, and method ologies of current professional social work practice in mental-health settings. - SOCIAL WORK IN JUVENILE JUSTICE 554 Perequisite: 276 or permission of instructor (undergraduate).
 The theory and practice of social work in the juvenile justice systems of the United States.
-Traditional procedures and recent developments, prevention, diversion and community outreach, legal concerns, case manage ment, institutional functioning.
+Traditional procedures and recent developments, prevention, diversion and community outreach, legal concerns, case management, institutional functioning.

-THE BLACK FAMILY rerequisite: 276 or permission of instructor.
-Contemporary problems facing black families; male-female relationships, single parent households, black teens and elderly, public policy, theoretical models, explaining development of the black family.
+THE BLACK FAMILY 555

+3 credits Prerequisite: 276 or permission of instructor.
+Contemporary problems facing black families, male-female relationships, single parent households, black teens and elderly, public policy, the-oretical models, explaining development of the black family.

-SOCIAL WORK IN HEALTH SERVICES Prerequisite: 276 or permission of instructor.
-Policies, programs and practice in health-care settings: short-term, intermediate and long-term, hospitals, out-patient services, emergency services, clinics, visiting nurse services, nursing homes, pediatric services, self-help organizations.
+SOCIAL WORK IN HEALTH SERVICES 556

+3 credits Prerequisite: 276 or permission of instructor.
+Policies, programs and practice in health-care set-tings: short-term, intermediate and long-term, hospitals, out-patient services, emergency services, clinics, visiting nurse services, nursing homes, pediatric services, self-help organizations.

-ADVANCED PRACTICE WITH INDIVIDUALS Prerequisite: 401 or permission of instructor (undergraduate); undergraduate social work degree or permission (graduate).
-Advanced professional development of direct and indirect strategies and techniques of intervention to aid individuals in improving psychosocial functioning
+ADVANCED PRACTICE WITH INDIVIDUALS 557 Prerequisite: 401 or permission of instructor (undergraduate); undergraduate social work degree or permission (graduate).
+Advanced professional development of direct and indirect strategies and techniques of intervention to aid individuals in improving psychosocial functioning.
+3 credits